cr1st1p/docker-shinobi-cctv/README.md

 ### Security

 If you care about who can access your video streams or recording, then you should use HTTPS and not plain HTTP.
-Using this image inside a Kubernetes cluster with cert-manager, for example should be reasonably easy.
+Using this image inside a Kubernetes cluster with cert-manager for example should be reasonably easy.

 Additionally, I would also add some form of Http authentication,  in **addition** to what shinobi does (it might not do account checks everywhere).
-Should be simple to edit an ingress record inside Kubernetes, for example.
+It should be simple to edit an ingress record inside Kubernetes.